point-de-vyu/data-analytics-projects/Predicting_employee_quit_factors/README.md

-This is a project that I completed as the capstone project for [Google Advanced Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-advanced-data-analytics)
+This is research was completed as the capstone project for [Google Advanced Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-advanced-data-analytics)

 ## Project overview

-This is a project for determining factors that drive employee departure and building a model that will predict if an employee will quit the company.
+This is a project for:
+* determining factors that drive employee departure
+* building a model that will predict if an employee will quit the company

 ### Business context